Elizabeth1997/Play-with-Ibex/README.md

 <img src='./img/9.jpeg' width=600/>

 Now, you can create a file name 'test.py' under your project directory on Pycharm and try to run it!

+<span style="color:red;">If you want to change using another interpreter, please do the deploymemt configuration first and then set the SSH interpreter</span>